 And for those of you out there that have an environmental conscious, then you want to look for retailer who have an ecological policy.
 For example, I know that the timber bench I recently purchased for my own garden was from a UK based company that requires that all the timber they use for their garden furniture is sourced from countries with a sustainable ecological policy.

 Take good care of your wooden garden furniture

-Some people love this look, but if you want to keep its original look, then you should apply teak oil on the day of purchase, before any rain or moisture gets a chance to make contact with your new furniture.
+Some people love this look, but if you want to keep the original look, then you should apply some protective oil on the day of purchase, before any rain or moisture gets a chance to make contact with your new furniture.
 Some of the better wooden garden furniture retailers will even ensure this is done for you prior to delivery, so make sure you ask the question.

 Once cleaned allow the furniture to dry properly, this will take time, so any cleaning is best done on a bright sunny day.
-Hardwood garden furniture is naturally very durable so it does not need a regular application of preservative like a softwood, however, as I said before if you want to keep its original appearance, then simply apply a little teak oil or a water based wood stain.
+Hardwood garden furniture is naturally very durable so it does not need a regular application of preservative like a softwood, however, as I said before if you want to keep its original appearance, then simply apply a little oil or a water based wood stain.